xiabai84/aliyun-ecs-ai-sandbox/README.md

 This is a automation script for building machine learning dev-environment on Alibaba Cloud, which is hosted in german region (Frankfurt am Main) by default setting.<br>

 I use python for creating ECS instance.
-There is a ansible-playbook for installing nvidia drivers, libs for deep learning with GPU support.
-This guide assumes you will use ubuntu 18.04, the playbook may need some editing if you're using other versions of ubuntu or linux...
+There is also a ansible-playbook for installing nvidia drivers and deep learning libs with GPU support.
+This guide assumes you will use Ubuntu 18.04, the playbook may need some editing if you're using other versions of ubuntu or linux...

 ### Deep Learning libraries

-This script contains the newest version of tensorflow and pytorch.
+The installation contains the newest version of tensorflow and pytorch.

-* tensorflow 2.1,
+* tensorflow 2.1
 * tensorboard
 * pytorch 1.4
 * torchvision
 * jupyter
 * cuda 10.2

-It also provide a https user web interface by using jupyter server.
-You can access this development environment via https://< your public ip>:8888
+Jupyter can provide a https user web interface by starting jupyter server.
+You can access this development environment via https://<your ecs public ip>:8888

 ### HandsOn - Setup EMS instance
-1 Install python3 dependencies
-Assume you already have virtualenvwrapper on your local machine.(https://virtualenvwrapper.readthedocs.io/en/latest/)
+1 Install python3 dependencies on your local machine Assume you already have python3 and virtualenvwrapper (https://virtualenvwrapper.readthedocs.io/en/latest/)

 ```
 mkvirtualenv ali-cloud
 workon ali-cloud